-If you want to be optimistic about your fuzzy body, look at it from an evolutionary standpoint: at least you don’t still have as much hair as our primate brethren and our former neanderthal neighbors.
+If you want to be optimistic about your body hair, look at it from an evolutionary standpoint: at least you don’t have as much hair as our primate brethren and our former neanderthal neighbors.
 If we did and we still had our current obsession with being mostly hairless, we’d all have some serious, full-body razor burn.
 Or our hair removal technology would be way more advanced.
 In any case, we have relatively little hair that we’re trying to deal with compared to most of the animal kingdom, but many people still consider it to be too much.
 So how do you start to get rid of body hair?
 When you’re deciding how to go about ridding your body parts of their fur, some good things to consider are the amount of skin you’re trying to cover, how long you want it to be gone for, and how much money you want to spend.
 Oh, and how high your pain tolerance is because some of these methods aren’t for the faint of heart.
 Or stomach.

 Best Ways to get rid of Body Hair Removal